silliman/fabric-lab-IBM-Z/lab2.rst

 1. You will extract the artifacts necessary to run the lab in Section 3.
 All the artifacts necessary for the lab are provided in a zip file.
 2. You will use Docker Compose to bring up the twelve Docker containers that comprise the Hyperledger Fabric network in Section 4.
 You will see that all twelve Docker containers that we mentioned in Section 1 are brought up with a single docker-compose command, and I will explain some of the more interesting bits of what is going on under the covers.
 3. You will create a channel in the Hyperledger Fabric network in Section 5.
-In Hyperledger Fabric v1.0, each channel is essentially its own blockchain.
+In Hyperledger Fabric, each channel is essentially its own blockchain.
 4. You will instruct each peer node to join the channel in Section 6.
 We will join all four Peer nodes to the channel.
 Peer nodes can be members of more than one channel, but for our lab we are only creating one channel.
 5. You will define an “anchor” peer for each organization in the channel in Section 7.
 An anchor peer for an organization is a peer that is known by all the other organizations in a channel.
 Not all peers for an organization need to be known by outside organizations.
 Peers not defined as anchor peers are visible only within their own organization.
-6. You will install the Smart Contract, or chaincode, on the peer nodes in Section 8.
+6. You will install the chaincode, on the peer nodes in Section 8.
 Installing chaincode simply puts the chaincode executable on the file system of the peer.
 It is a necessary step before you execute that chaincode on the peer, but the next step is also required.
 7. You will instantiate the chaincode on the channel in Section 9.
 This step is a prerequisite to being able to run chaincode on a channel.
 It only needs to be performed on one peer that is a member of the channel.
 This causes a transaction to be recorded on the channel’s blockchain to indicate that the chaincode can be run on the channel.
 8. You will invoke functions on the chaincode that will create, read, update and delete (CRUD) data stored on the blockchain in Section 10.
 If you hear programmers use the word CRUD, unless they are talking about last night’s hockey game, they are probably talking about Creating, Reading, Updating, or Deleting data.
 Blocks of transactions in a blockchain are always added (i.e., Created), and they can be Read, but they should never, ever, ever, in normal operations, be Updated or Deleted.
 However, although the blocks in a chain are not updated or deleted, the transactions themselves operate on Key/Value pairs that can have all CRUD operations performed on them.
 This collection of Key/Value pairs is often referred to as state data.